zakirhussainb/high-level-design/QUESTIONS.md

 * **Mitigation Strategies:**
     1.  **Remove the SPOF with Redundancy:** The best option is to eliminate the SPOF entirely by adding redundancy.
 For example, instead of one database instance, we run multiple replicas.
 For manual processes, we build **automation**.
     2.  **Reduce the Blast Radius:** If a SPOF cannot be removed (e.g., a root DNS provider), the goal is to **reduce its blast radius**—the amount of damage it causes when it fails.
 For example, we might use a DNS provider with a very long TTL (Time To Live) so that even if the provider goes down, clients can still use their cached DNS records for a while, giving us time to recover.

+# System Design Interview Questions: Redundancy

+Here are interview questions and answers based on the provided chapter, focusing on designing redundant, highly available systems at scale.

+---

+## Question 1: The Four Prerequisites of Redundancy

+**Scenario:** You are designing a simple, stateless microservice for resizing images.
+To ensure high availability, your plan is to run multiple identical instances of this service behind a load balancer.

+**Question:** Walk me through how this redundant setup handles the failure of a single instance.
+What are the four prerequisites that must be met for this redundancy strategy to be truly effective, and how does your stateless design satisfy each of them?

+### Solution

+In this stateless setup, redundancy provides a straightforward path to high availability.
+When one of the image resizing instances fails (e.g., due to a hardware fault), the load balancer is responsible for masking that failure from the client.

+However, for this to work reliably, four prerequisites must be met:

+1.  **Complexity shouldn't hurt availability:** The solution (a standard load balancer and multiple stateless instances) is a well-understood pattern.
+The complexity it adds is low and unlikely to introduce more failures than it prevents.
+2.  **Reliable failure detection:** This is a critical step.
+The **load balancer** must use **health checks** to reliably detect which instances are healthy and which have failed.
+If it can't detect a failure, it will continue sending a percentage of requests to the dead server, causing those requests to fail and lowering the overall availability of the service.
+3.  **Ability to operate in a degraded mode:** When the load balancer removes the failed instance from its pool, the system continues to operate with fewer instances.
+This is the **degraded mode**.
+It works as long as the remaining healthy servers have enough capacity to handle the increased load that is now directed to them.
+4.  **Ability to recover to a full-strength mode:** It's not enough to just run in a degraded mode indefinitely.
+We must have a mechanism (often an auto-scaling group) to automatically provision a **new server** to replace the one that failed.
+This recovery step restores the system to its fully redundant state, ensuring it has enough capacity to handle future load and tolerate another failure.

+Because the service is stateless, this process is relatively simple.
+A stateful service would be significantly more complex, as it would also require the replication of state.

+---

+## Question 2: Correlated Failures and Geographic Redundancy

+**Scenario:** A colleague is designing a new critical application.
+The plan is to deploy it across many servers, all located in a single data center, and they claim the application is "highly available" because every component has N+1 redundancy.

+**Question:** Why is this claim misleading?
+Explain the concept of **correlated failures** and how it limits the true availability of this single-data-center deployment.
+Then, describe two architectural patterns—multi-AZ and multi-region—to mitigate this risk, and what is the key difference between them regarding state replication?

+### Solution

+That claim is dangerously misleading because the effectiveness of redundancy hinges on one critical assumption: that failures are **uncorrelated**.
+This means the redundant nodes cannot all fail for the same reason at the same time.

+#### The Problem: Correlated Failures

+In a single data center, many potential faults are **correlated**.
+A single event like a power outage, a fiber cut, a cooling system failure, or a natural disaster can cause every server in that data center to fail simultaneously.
+When this happens, the N+1 redundancy becomes completely useless, as there are no healthy components left to take over.
+The availability of the application is therefore limited by the availability of the single data center itself.

+#### Mitigation Strategy 1: Multi-AZ Architecture

+Cloud providers design their infrastructure to solve this exact problem.
+A **region** is composed of multiple, physically separate data centers called **Availability Zones (AZs)**.
+* **How it works:** By deploying your application instances across multiple AZs within the same region, you protect against a data-center-wide correlated failure.
+If one AZ goes down, the instances in the other AZs remain healthy and can take over the load.
+* **State Replication:** AZs are connected by high-speed, low-latency networks.
+This allows for **synchronous** or partially synchronous state replication (using protocols like Raft).
+This means data can be written to multiple AZs simultaneously without a major performance penalty, ensuring strong consistency.

+#### Mitigation Strategy 2: Multi-Region Architecture

+To protect against a catastrophic event that could destroy an entire region (including all its AZs), you can duplicate your entire application stack in a second, geographically distant region.
+* **How it works:** Global DNS load balancing is used to direct users to a healthy region.
+If the primary region fails, traffic can be redirected to the secondary region.
+* **State Replication:** The key difference is that the network latency between distant regions is high.
+This makes synchronous replication impractical.
+Therefore, state must be replicated **asynchronously** between regions.
+This implies that if a failover occurs, some recent data that hasn't been replicated yet might be lost.

+---

+## Question 3: The Business Case for a Multi-Region Architecture

+**Scenario:** A business stakeholder is pushing for your successful e-commerce application, which currently runs in a single US region (spread across multiple AZs), to be deployed to a second region in Europe.
+Their reasoning is to achieve "the maximum possible uptime" and protect against a regional outage.

+**Question:** A multi-region architecture is a massive technical and financial investment.
+From a purely technical availability standpoint, how would you frame the trade-offs to this stakeholder?
+What is often a more compelling non-technical driver for adopting a multi-region architecture?

+### Solution

+I would start by acknowledging the stakeholder's goal of maximizing uptime, but then frame the decision in terms of cost vs. benefit, focusing on the actual risk being mitigated.

+#### The Technical Trade-Off

+From a purely technical availability perspective, the chance of an entire cloud region failing is **extremely low**.
+We are already protected against the most common large-scale failures (like a single data center outage) by being deployed across multiple Availability Zones.

+Therefore, the conversation becomes about risk management:
+* **The Risk:** We are protecting against a very-low-probability, very-high-impact event (a regional catastrophe).
+* **The Cost:** The cost is extremely high.
+It involves duplicating our entire infrastructure, managing complex asynchronous data replication, and solving challenges around global traffic management.
+* **The Question:** Is the massive engineering effort and operational cost justified to mitigate such an unlikely event?
+For many applications, the answer might be no, as a well-architected multi-AZ deployment is already highly available.

+#### A More Common Driver: Legal and Regulatory Compliance

+While the disaster recovery argument can be hard to justify, a much more common and compelling driver for a multi-region architecture is **legal and regulatory compliance**.

+Many countries and regions have **data residency laws**.
+For example, regulations like GDPR in Europe may mandate that the personal data of European citizens must be stored and processed on servers located physically within Europe.
+If our e-commerce application is expanding to serve European customers, we would be legally required to establish a presence in a European region to comply with these laws.
+This is often a non-negotiable business requirement that provides a much clearer justification for the investment than the marginal gain in availability.